Share this publication

 Before you go!

-US and EU citizens do not need to obtain a Belgium visa when travelling their for periods of up to 90 days.
+US and EU citizens do not need to obtain a Belgium visa when travelling there for periods of up to 90 days.
 However, US citizens are required to hold a passport that is valid for at least 3 months.

 Belgium is generally viewed as a safe destination to travel but always check your Travel Advisory before travelling.
 Or for information on any necessary vaccines etc you may need before travelling to Belgium check here.